Things to do and see on Hoy

 If you would like to gain detailed knowledge about Hoy's history and natural environment, guided tours are provided by Steve Rhodes.
 Click here for Steve's website

 There are plenty of great fishing spots on the island.
-Tom enjoys fishing (spinning) off the cliffs near to Old Hall and there is excellent trout fishing at Heldale Water also near to Longhope.
+We enjoy fishing (spinning) off the cliffs near to Old Hall and there is excellent trout fishing at Heldale Water also near to Longhope.
 We would love to be able to display photos of our visitors with their prize catch or maybe publish those stories about "the one that got away!"
 We have a byre where you can store all of your fishing tackle safely.

 Northern Lights, Star Gazing & Skyscapes